 Concerning your recommendation letters, do what you can to build these relationships early–and always ask for them well in advance–to make sure that your recommendations are solid and sparkling.
 They can sometimes make the difference between being accepted and not, so invest the time and energy to make sure you will win in this area.

-Most schools offer the master’s degree in sport psychology in one or two years of full time study, and it is quite common for many schools to offer popular alternative schedules as well.
-Many schools also have a two year option to study the master’s degree on a part-time basis.
+Most schools offer the master’s degree in sport psychology in two years of full time study, and it is quite common for many schools to offer popular alternative schedules as well.
+Many schools also have an option to study the master’s degree on a part-time basis.